Fl4gu1z0wsky/CEH/README.md

 **PKI** - Public Key Infrastructure - Encryption is typically done at the 6th layer of the OSI model (Presentation Layer), although it can be done on the application, session, transport, or network layers, each having its own advantages and disadvantages.
 Decryption is also handled at the presentation layer.

 **HIPAA** - Health Insurance Portability and Accountability Act - It was created primarily to modernize the flow of healthcare information, stipulate how personally identifiable information maintained by the healthcare and healthcare insurance industries should be protected from fraud and theft.

+**NIST** - NIST Special Publication 800-53 provides a catalog of security and privacy controls for all U.S. federal information systems except those related to national security.
+It develops and issues standards, guidelines, and other publications to assist federal agencies in implementing the Federal Information Security Modernization Act of 2014 (FISMA) and to help with managing cost-effective programs to protect their information and information systems.

 **FISMA** - The Federal Information Security Management Act - The act requires each federal agency to develop, document, and implement an agency-wide program to provide information security.